RedPointGlobal/redpoint-aml/README.md

 - Kubernetes Cluster:

-  - Version: Use the latest stable version of Kubernetes for compatibility and security.
+  - Use the latest stable version of Kubernetes for compatibility and security.
-  - Nodepool Configuration:
   - Minimum of 2 nodes for high availability.
   - Each node should have at least 8 vCPUs and 16 GB of memory.
   - A minimum of 100 GB free disk space per node.
-  - Supported Environments:
-  - Self-hosted Kubernetes clusters.
-  - Managed Kubernetes services like Azure Kubernetes Service (AKS), Amazon - Elastic Kubernetes Service (EKS), or Google Kubernetes Engine (GKE).
+  - Managed Kubernetes services like Azure Kubernetes Service (AKS), Amazon Elastic Kubernetes Service (EKS), or Google Kubernetes Engine (GKE).

 ### Prerequisites